Working Together for the Salton Sea and Salton Sea Communities: A Message from the New Assistant Secretary for Salton Sea Policy

 Spanish Interpretation will be provided.
 Habrá interpretación en español.

-Army Corps Website for Information and Review
+Programmatic Agreement is Available on Army Corps Website for Information and Review

 The U.S. Army Corps of Engineers (Corps) has been continuing to work with federal cooperating agencies, the State Historic Preservation Officer, the federal Advisory Council on Historic Preservation, and the SSMP team to comply with Section 106 of the National Historic Preservation Act of 1966.
 A Programmatic Agreement has been drafted and is available on the Corps website for a 30-day public review, closing on May 20, 2024.
 Once finalized, the Programmatic Agreement will outline the Section 106 Process related to historic properties, including cultural and archeological resources, for all SSMP Phase 1: 10-Year Plan projects within the planning area covered by the Corps’ forthcoming final Environmental Assessment.